7 Pitfalls of Marketplace-Based Verification and How to Avoid Them

 05 Exacerbates Data Privacy Concerns

 Some marketplaces require highly personal information in order to verify, like a social security number (SSN).
 According to Kelton Research, 82% of people surveyed said they would not be willing to provide their SSN to take advantage of a personalized offer.
 And when you put your customers into the hands of marketplace verification providers, they retain the customers’ personally identifiable information (PII), creating greater risk.

 Digital verification requires only the data people are most willing to provide: name, email, DOB, and it doesn’t hold onto PII.

 06 Limits Your Reach

-No affiliate provides global coverage of multiple consumer tribes.
+No marketplace verification solution provides global coverage of multiple consumer communities.
 This is particularly limiting for brands that want to reach a wide range of groups or expand their program internationally.
 And it’s especially true for personalized promotions to college students, who number 235 million and have more than $574 billion in spending power in the US alone.

 07 Makes Student Offers More Vulnerable to Fraud

 When verifying student status, marketplace verification relies largely on .edu email addresses, and this approach has many problems, including rampant fraud.
 An entire industry has built up around helping people create fake .edu email addresses in order to gain access to services and discounts.
 At the same time, many of the students you do want to reach don’t even have .edu emails addresses.

 Digital verification doesn’t rely on .edu email addresses.
 Instead, it uses 9,000 authoritative data sources, which ensures the security and integrity of your offer.